crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 The buildpack will:

 1. Install the latest crystal release.
+2. Install project dependencies via shards.
-2. Compile the main source file in release mode.
+3. Compile the main source file in release mode.
-3. Run the web server process with `--port` option.
+4. Run the web server process with `--port` option.

-# Other crystal version
+# Specify the crystal version

-If you want to use other than the latest crystal version, create a `.crystal-version` file with the desired version.
+If you want to use a different Crystal version, create a `.crystal-version` file with the desired version, following [crenv](https://github.com/pine/crenv)’s convention.

 <pre class="code">
 $ echo '0.17.1' > .crystal-version
 </pre>

-Add commit the changes of `.crystal-version` and deploy.
+Commit the changes in `.crystal-version` and deploy.

 <pre class="code">
 $ git push heroku master